tytydraco/yessleep/out/Arctica_2.md

 It looked up at us, a glacier of blood caked onto the side of his face.

-"Fuck."
+"Shit."
 I tried to find my bearings, "Dave.
 Are you okay?"

 He shook his head, his voice groggy.
 I couldn't make out what he was saying as I pulled him to his feet.
 His wound had frozen shut.